 “I have never seen anything like what I have seen today.
 The calibre of the acting, the improvisation and the audience participation… It is through important work like this that together we understand and empower our community to work for our young men and women.
 Child marriage, as you all have heard and seen today, is a very serious issue” – Dr. Rosena Allin-Khan

-A group of 19 activists from local organisations were trained to use Interactive Theatre to help parents develop the confidence and communication skills to talk openly and honestly about sex with their 10 to 14-year-old children.
+A group of 19 activists from local organisations were trained to use Interactive Theatre in January to February 2018 to help parents develop the confidence and communication skills to talk openly and honestly about sex with their 10 to 14-year-old children.
 Participants are now implementing Interactive Theatre workshops and performances involving parents in Nyagatare, Gasabo, Kicukiro and Nyarugenge Districts.

 This photo and title photo copyright Jean Bizimana for Taking Pictures, Changing Lives

 In January to February 2018 we trained a group of 20 national and local volunteers to use Interactive Theatre to reduce teen pregnancy in Lindi Region, which has one of the highest rates of teen pregnancy in the country.
 The project is targeting three key groups – parents, traditional leaders, and men and boys – who have great influence over girls’ behaviour in the community.

 From February to December 2018, the group devised and facilitated over 100 performances, which were attended by over 15,000 community members and have resulted in local authorities taking action to promote the sexual and reproductive health and rights of adolescents and youth in their communities.